eduardofortes001/assignments/README.md

 ```bash
 git clone https://github.com/eduardofortes001/assignments
 ```
-Make sure you have AWS credentials with permission to deploy and execute lambda functions, get EC2 information, as well as a IAM role created with these permissions.
+Make sure you have AWS credentials with the following permissions:

+- Deploy and execute AWS Lambda functions;
+- Get EC2 information
+- An IAM role created with these permissions.
-Check if you have a default AWS profile created with your credentials.
+- An AWS default profile created with your credentials.

-Update the key "role_arn" in the aws_lambda_function.tf file.
+Update the key "role_arn" in the aws_lambda_function.tf file with the propper IAM Role arn.
-Deploy the AWS Lambda Function executing the following commands (It will ask for an AWS region):
+Deploy the AWS Lambda Function executing the following commands (It will ask for an AWS Region):
 ```bash
 terraform new workspace temporary
 terraform init